Veterinary Emergency Clinics

 CWVS provides referral-based 24-hour specialty care.
 Specialty areas include Neurology, Surgery, Internal Medicine, Emergency and Critical Care, Ophthalmology and Dentistry.
 They are located at 1988 Kootenay Street in Vancouver.

 Information about radioactive iodine treatment for hyperthyroid cats.
 This nuclear medicine specialty practice is located at 1590 West 4th Ave in Vancouver.

 For complex eye diseases, we offer referrals to a veterinary ophthalmology specialist.
 This veterinary ophthalmology specialty practice is located at 460 E. Columbia Street in New Westminster.

 Looking to adopt a new pet?
 The BC SPCA is your resource for pet adoptions and the various shelter locations throughout the greater Vancouver area.
 Also has a section for general pet care for cats, dogs, guinea pigs, rabbits, rodents, turtles, lizards and snakes.

 A reliable source of information for general pet healthcare topics, including topics such as behaviour training and how to give your pet medications.

 For reliable, up-to-date animal health information from the veterinarians and experts of the Veterinary Information Network (VIN), the world’s first and largest online veterinary database and community.

 An excellent resource from The Ohio State University’s College of Veterinary Medicine for dog and cat owners.
 Discusses many behavioural topics such as socialization, environmental enrichment and training.
 A great resource to read before getting any new puppy or kitten.

-An excellent resource for pet owners and the general public by Dr. Yin, an animal behaviour specialist.
+An excellent resource for dog and cat owners inspired by the work of Dr. Sophia Yin, an animal behaviour specialist.
 Includes hundreds of free videos and articles about dog and cat training and behaviour modification.